Jonny Reid: Return to V8 Supercars

 In 2010, Reid returned to the V8 Supercars series, testing with four other drivers for Kelly Racing in a session designed to evaluate potential co-drivers for the endurance rounds.
 This was followed up by drives in practice sessions reserved for rookies and co-drivers at the Ipswich and Winton rounds, before another test for the team in June.
 However, this did not lead to an endurance drive.

 Reid tested again in 2011, this time for Tekno Autosports.
 This led to him being selected by Tekno as the co-driver for Michael Patrizi in the endurance races in 2012.

 In February 2013, it was announced that Reid would race full-time for Dick Johnson Racing in the 2013 season.
 However, he was replaced by Chaz Mostert on 19 April 2013, as Ford Performance Racing and Dick Johnson Racing expanded their partnership.

 V8 Super Tourer

-He competed in the first New Zealand V8SuperTourer season in 2012 finishing second to John McIntyre after not finishing in the second race in the final round at Hampton Downs Motorsport Park.
+Reid competed in the first New Zealand V8SuperTourer season in 2012 finishing second to John McIntyre after not finishing in the second race in the final round at Hampton Downs Motorsport Park.

 Personal life

-Both his grandfather and his father were known New Zealand racers.
+Reid's grandfather and his father were both known New Zealand racers.
 His father, Clayton Reid, was a New Zealand champion in karting.